Case Study

 The Future of Anatomic Pathology Software and LIS Systems

-Both doctors also welcomed the opportunity to look into the future of anatomic pathology, a future that’s progressively becoming molecular-based.
+Both doctors welcomed the opportunity to look ahead to the future of anatomic pathology, a future that is increasingly molecular-based.

-Hitchcock also pointed to the FDA’s emergency use authorization for remote pathology services during COVID-19 as a development worth watching moving forward.
+Hitchcock also pointed to the FDA's emergency use authorization for remote pathology services during COVID-19 as a development worth watching.

-“This has allowed us to reimagine how we provide diagnostic services.
-It has opened the door for a lot of new technology, new workflows, and the potential for digital pathology,” he said, while also noting that the use of artificial intelligence (AI) to aid pathologists with their diagnoses continues to accelerate at a massive rate.
+"This has allowed us to reimagine how we provide diagnostic services.
+It has opened the door for a lot of new technology, new workflows, and the potential benefits of digital pathology," he said, while also noting that the use of artificial intelligence to aid pathologists with diagnoses continues to accelerate at a massive rate.

 Discover More: Best Practices for Preparing Medical Labs for AI Integration in Technical and Financial Operations